QiTianyu-0403/real_graph/README.md

 # real_graph
-Create SBM/DCSBM and test real graph, draw the degree
+Create SBM/DCSBM and test real graph, and draw the degree.